marioortizmanero/polybar-pulseaudio-control/README.md

-    --volume-step <int>                   step size when inc/decrementing volume (2) --sink-blacklist <name>[,<name>...]   sinks to ignore when switching (none) --sink-nickname-from <prop>           pacmd property to use for sink name (none) --sink-nickname <name>:<nick>         nickname to assign to given sink name (may be given multiple times) (none)
+    --volume-step <int>                   step size when inc/decrementing volume (2) --sink-blacklist <name>[,<name>...]   sinks to ignore when switching (none) --sink-nickname-from <prop>           pacmd property to use for sink name (none) as listed under the 'properties' key in the output of `pacmd list-sinks` --sink-nickname <name>:<nick>         nickname to assign to given sink name (may be given multiple times) (none) where 'name' is exactly as listed in the output of `pactl list sinks short | cut -f2`

 Actions:
     help              display this help and exit